Researching MICA's Graduate Community

 Unfortunately, no. All international applicants are required to satisfy the TOEFL/IELTS requirement prior to enrollment.

-What percentage of MICA's graduate community is international?
+What percentage of MICA's graduate school is international?

 Are there special awards for international students?